admin-shell-io/aas-specs-api/README.md

 Previous releases:

+* [3.1.3](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.1.3) is the latest bugfix release for the `V3.1` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.1.3".

-* [3.1.2](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.1.2) is the latest bugfix release for the `V3.1` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.1.2".
+* [3.1.2](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.1.2) is a bugfix release for the `V3.1` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.1.2".

 * [3.1.1](https://github.com/admin-shell-io/aas-specs-api/releases/tag/v3.1.1) is a bugfix release for the `V3.1` version of the AAS APIs, containing the normative schemas for the published document "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces - Version 3.1.1".